How to Become a Registered Nurse (RN): A Step-by-Step Guide

 2. Take (and pass) the nurse licensing exam.

 Many nurses-to-be take the NCLEX-RN one month after graduation.
 In order to take the exam, applicants must meet all the eligibility requirements and apply through their local nurse regulatory body.
-Afterwards, candidates register on the Pearson VUE website or by phone, which generates an authorization email that provides test dates and information.
+Afterward, candidates register on the Pearson VUE website or by phone, which generates an authorization email that provides test dates and information.

 To prepare for this important exam, applicants may want to take a practice exam, available on the NCSBN website.
 If you don’t pass the NCLEX-RN exam the first time, you must wait 45 days until you can take it again.